 One of the many things I’m grateful for is the way my young son unknowingly shows me the value of iterating and innovating using a limited set of materials and parameters.

 He does this with a brilliantly simple but challenging exercise he created: he asks me to draw a unique napkin for his lunch each day using just a few colored markers and our imaginations.

 Silly?
-Maybe to some.
-But this silly exercise has translated into real value in other parts of my life, opening my heart and mind to new and more diverse approaches to solutions both personally and professionally.
+Maybe but this silly exercise has translated into serious value in other parts of my life, opening my heart and mind to new and more diverse approaches to solutions both personally and professionally.

-My little boy shares his ideas so freely, too, it’s impossible to not be inspired by the power of a child’s natural gift for collaboration.
+My little boy shares his ideas so freely it’s impossible to not be inspired by the power of a child’s natural gifts for collaboration.
 For example, I learn from him how teams work best when each member brings even something seemingly small to the table.

 And, I’m especially in love with the moments when he challenges me to draw things that are way outside my comfort zone with ideas from the imaginations of great artists who’ve inspired us all: